 As we know, user experience (UX) is paramount to the ongoing success of any business, regardless of its industry – and when a customer has a positive experience with a brand they're likely to share it with their peers online.

 To enhance its overall UX and tailor its service to the individual user, Netflix uses AI-driven machine learning technology to provide personalized content recommendations based on a user’s preferences in addition to what they’ve enjoyed in the past.
 Moreover, Netflix uses an AI development to automatically optimize streaming quality and avoid any quality or buffering issues.

 Over 80% of the shows people watch on Netflix are now based on its personal recommendations platform – a testament to its power in a time where people demand more value than ever from the brands they’re willing to invest in.

-The Economist is a widely-respected digital publication but in recent times, its audience has been dwindling.
+The Economist is a widely-respected digital publication but around 2017, its audience began to dwindle.